SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 ## Query Data via GraphQL

-Let say we want to get the first 3 inactivated customers sorted in ascending order of customer ID.
+Let say we want to get the first 3 films released on or after year 2006 sorted in ascending order of its title.

 ```graphql
 {